 School of Medicine Governance Committees

-Visit the Governance website to find School of Medicine committee bylaws, membership, and meeting minutes.
+Visit the Curriculum Governance webpage to find School of Medicine committee bylaws, membership, and meeting minutes.

 The awarding of the Doctor of Medicine degree is contingent upon satisfactory completion of all curricular requirements and academic and professional conduct requirements.